InstituteforDiseaseModeling/idmtools/idmtools_local_runner/README.md

 the experiment as a progress bar with green section for completed tasks, yellow for in progress, red for failed, and white for queued.

-`docker-compose exec workers python -m idmtools_local.cli.run experiment status`
+`python -m idmtools_local.cli.run experiment status`

-Alternatively, you can run from anywhere using `docker-compose exec -t workers python -m idmtools_local.cli.run experiment status`
+Alternatively, you can run from anywhere using
+`python -m idmtools_local.cli.run experiment status`

 In addition, we used in conjunction with a console that supports auto-highlighting of hyperlinks, you will be able to easily open up the asset directories by clicking on the data path URLs.

-You can also perform filtering on the experiments `docker-compose exec workers python -m idmtools_local.cli.run experiment status --tag type PythonExperiment`
+You can also perform filtering on the experiments `python -m idmtools_local.cli.run experiment status --tag type PythonExperiment`

-`docker-compose exec workers python -m idmtools_local.cli.run experiment status --id 8EHU147Z`
+`python -m idmtools_local.cli.run experiment status --id 8EHU147Z`

 ### Delete

 You can delete experiments and their child simulations using the following command.
 Optionally you can also delete the associated data directories as well by using the *--data* option.

-`docker-compose exec workers python -m idmtools_local.cli.run experiment delete <experiment_id>`
+`python -m idmtools_local.cli.run experiment delete <experiment_id>`

 ## Simulation Commands